 Emeritus Status – Retiring faculty may be conferred the honorific title of professor Emeritus by the Provost of NYU.
-Recommendations are first made by the faculty member’s department to the Dean of FAS, who will review the request.
+Recommendations are first made by the faculty member’s department to the Dean of Arts & Science, who will review the request.
 Should the Dean endorse emeritus status, the recommendation will be forwarded to the Provost for review.
 For more information, please see this description of the Emeritus process.

-Research Funds – Faculty research funds do not carry over beyond the date of retirement.
-Any unused funds return to the Faculty of Arts and Science upon retirement.
+Research Funds – Faculty research funds do not normally carry over beyond the date of retirement.
+Any unused funds return to Arts & Science upon retirement.

 Tax Implications – When considering retirement, we strongly advise that faculty contact an accountant to discuss the tax implications of their planned date of retirement.

-Housing – Retirees who do not own or rent any other real estate may be eligible for a post-retirement studio apartment in NYU Faculty Housing subject to University policies.
+Housing – Retirees who currently reside in NYU Faculty Housing and do not own or rent any other real estate may be eligible for a post-retirement studio apartment in NYU Faculty Housing subject to University policies.
 If qualified, the studio apartment will remain available for as long as the faculty member and their spouse or legally recognized domestic partner reside in the apartment and continue to meet the eligibility criteria.
-Please contact FAS Associate Dean Melinda Starmer (firstname.lastname@example.org, 212 998-8018) with questions regarding post-retirement housing.
+Please contact A&S Associate Dean Melinda Starmer (firstname.lastname@example.org, 212 998-8018) with questions regarding post-retirement housing.

 Medicare – Filing for Medicare, in particular for Medicare Part B, is time sensitive.
 All faculty who are approaching age 65 and considering retirement should refer to the Planning for Retirement document referred to above.